ti-cortex-m4/demo-java-completablefuture/doc/article.md

 </table>

-The `cancel(boolean mayInterruptIfRunning)` method has a special implementation peculiarity in the `CompletableFuture` class.
-The parameter `mayInterruptIfRunning` does not affect because thread interrupts are not used to control processing in this implementation of the `Future` interface.
-When the `cancel` method is called, the computation is canceled by the `CancellationException`, but the `Thread.interrupt()` method is not called to interrupt the underlying thread.
+The `cancel(boolean mayInterruptIfRunning)` method has a special implementation feature in the `CompletableFuture` class.
+The parameter `mayInterruptIfRunning` has no effect because thread interrupts are not used to control processing in this implementation of the `Future` interface.
+When the `cancel` method is called, the computation is canceled with the `CancellationException`, but the `Thread.interrupt()` method is not called to interrupt the underlying thread.

-##### Code examples
+#### Code examples

-The `complete​` method completes the future normally because it is not already completed.
+The `complete​` method completes the future normally because it has not yet completed.

 ```